Using calculated tables in Power BI Desktop

 Jeff, a project manager at Contoso, has a table with employees in the Northwest and another table with employees in the Southwest.
 Jeff wants to put the two tables together into a single table.

 Putting these two tables together with a calculated table is quite easy.
-While Jeff can create a calculated table in either Report View or Data View, it’s a bit easier to do it in Data View because he can immediately see his new calculated table.
+While Jeff can create a calculated table in either Report View or Data View, it’s a bit easier to do it in Data View because then Jeff can immediately see the new calculated table.

 In Data View, on the Modeling tab, Jeff clicks New Table.
 A formula bar appears.

 A new table named Western Region Employees is created.